hasezoey/unl-specification/README.md

 -> because it is meant to be to learn, it will be compiled to typescript / javascript

+Thanks to [jamiebuilds/ghost-lang](https://github.com/jamiebuilds/ghost-lang) i got motivated to make an own language & to learn about how it works
+And thanks to [jamiebuilds/the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler/) i got an example on how to do it

 ## Syntax

 Mostly taken from EcmaScript & Python